metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-how-to-guides/00-my-first-candy-machine.md

 - `solPayment` requires a payment of 0.5 SOL (`value`) which is paid to the destination wallet (`destination`).
 - `startDate` restricts the mint function to not allow minting before `2022-10-23T20:00:00Z` (`date`)

 You can add multiple different guards e.g. to create multiple phases for OGs, WL and public mint.
-You can find more information about the possibilities on the [Guards](/programs/candy-machine/candy-guards) page.
+You can find more information about the possibilities on the [Guards](/programs/candy-machine/candy-guards) pages.

 After modifying and saving the manually modified config file we deploy the guard and set it as the guard of our candy machine by running: